 Construction Payments as a Competitive Advantage

 Tap into your advantages in capital and financing to solve common cash flow problems for your ecosystem.
-You’ll attract a scarce supply of talent, provide access for underrepresented groups, and reduce process risks.
+You’ll attract a scarce supply of talent, provide access to underrepresented groups, and reduce production risks.

 Inflated Subcontractor Bids Reflect High Cost Credit